SBRG/ssbio/README.rst

 .. image:: https://mybinder.org/badge.svg
     :target: https://mybinder.org/v2/gh/SBRG/ssbio/master

-.. role:: raw-html(raw)
-   :format: html

-:raw-html:`<aside class="notice">Binder notebooks are still in beta, but they mostly work!
-Third-party programs are also preinstalled in the Binder notebooks except I-TASSER and TMHMM due to licensing restrictions.</aside>`
+.. note:: Binder notebooks are still in beta, but they mostly work!
+Third-party programs are also preinstalled in the Binder notebooks except I-TASSER and TMHMM due to licensing restrictions.

 Installation